Utopian socialism: In literature and in practice

 The Brotherhood Church in Britain and the Life and Labor Commune in Russia were based on the Christian anarchist ideas of Leo Tolstoy (1828–1910).
 Pierre-Joseph Proudhon (1809–1865) and Peter Kropotkin (1842–1921) wrote about anarchist forms of socialism in their books.
 Proudhon wrote What is Property?
 (1840) and The System of Economic Contradictions, or The Philosophy of Poverty (1847).
 Kropotkin wrote The Conquest of Bread (1892) and Fields, Factories and Workshops (1912).
-Many of the anarchist collectives formed in Spain, especially in Aragon and Catalonia, during the Spanish Civil War were based on their ideas.
-While linking to different topics is always useful to maximize exposure, anarchism does not derive itself from utopian socialism and most anarchists would consider the association to essentially be a marxist slur designed to reduce the credibility of anarchism amongst socialists.
+Many of the anarchist collectives formed in Spain during the Spanish Civil War, especially in Aragon and Catalonia, were based on their ideas.

-Many participants in the historical kibbutz movement in Israel were motivated by utopian socialist ideas.
+Many participants in the historical kibbutz movement in Palestine in the Ottoman Empire, then later Mandatory Palestine under British occupation and later Israel were motivated by utopian socialist ideas.
 Augustin Souchy (1892–1984) spent most of his life investigating and participating in many kinds of socialist communities.
 Souchy wrote about his experiences in his autobiography Beware!
 Anarchist!
 Behavioral psychologist B. F. Skinner (1904–1990) published Walden Two in 1948.
 The Twin Oaks Community was originally based on his ideas.
-Ursula K. Le Guin (1929-2018) wrote about an impoverished anarchist society in her book The Dispossessed, published in 1974, in which the anarchists agree to leave their home planet and colonize a barely habitable moon in order to avoid a bloody revolution.
+Ursula K. Le Guin (1929–2018) wrote about an impoverished anarchist society in her book The Dispossessed, published in 1974, in which anarchists avoid a bloody revolution by leaving their home planet to go to colonize a barely habitable moon.